Shorts Support Scheme

 The Shorts Support Scheme from British Council Film includes:

-- promoting top quality short films to our exclusive programming contacts from key short film festivals including Oberhausen, CFC Worldwide Shorts in Canada, Aspen Filmfest, Clermont-Ferrand International Short Film Festival, Tampere and many others
+- promoting top quality short films to our exclusive programming contacts from key short film festivals including Oberhausen, Aspen Filmfest, Clermont-Ferrand International Short Film Festival, Tampere and many others

 - working with British Council offices in 110 countries to facilitate screenings of the best UK short films internationally